HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 INDEX of physics notes on SOUND

-This page contains online questions only.
-Jot down your answers and check them against the worked out answers at the end of the page
+Jot down your answers, check against the worked out answers at the end of the page

 1. The characteristic properties of sound waves